JahdaiF/post-install-config/README.md

 <b> Admin Panel vs. Agent Panel <b/>
 Once logged in, notice the tab in the top-right corner.
 Understanding the difference between the Admin Panel and Agent Panel is essential:

--Admin Panel: This is used to set up Departments, Roles, and System Settings.
+-Admin Panel: This is used to set up Departments, Roles, and System Settings. <br>
 -Agent Panel: This is the where tickets and users are managed.

 <h2>Configure Roles</h2>